LeaMusi/EthoVision_Helper/README.md

 **data_preprocessing:** uses **read_tracks_excel** to read in data, smoothes them using **savitzky-golay** or not, then writes them out using **write_out_track**.

 **data_initialization:** reads in preprocessed data and metadata, performs rough check for missing frames,
-        includes tracks of all subjects as columns in same dataframe, takes user-defined independent variables from metadata and appends them to data as columns (group variables).
+        includes tracks of all subjects as columns in one dataframe, takes user-defined independent variables from metadata and appends them to data as columns (group variables).